DASIP 2026: Workshop on Design and Architectures for Signal and Image Processing

 Submission Guidelines

-Authors should prepare their full papers (up to 12 pages) or short papers (up to 6 pages, intended for work-in-progress with promising results or from students at the early stages of their research) in the single-column Springer LNCS format.
+Authors should prepare their full papers (up to 12 pages) in the single-column Springer LNCS format.
+There is no short paper track.
 The Instructions for Proceedings Authors and the Springer LNCS template in various formats are available through the following link:

 https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines